WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Format:
 - `<Subtype> Investigate <Target> (<Disguise Level>)` (Investigate role/alignment/category) - Returns the Role/Alignment/Category
-- `Attribute Investigate <Target> for <Attribute>` (Look if a certain attribute is present) - Returns Success/Failure
+- `Attribute Investigate <Target> for '<Attribute>'` (Look if a certain attribute is present) - Returns Success/Failure
+- `Investigate '<Target>' Role Count (<Disguise Level>)` (Investigates the amount of times a certain role exists)

 - Subtypes: `Role`, `Alignment` or `Category`
 - Target: A target type, specifying who is getting attacked
-- Relevant Effects: A comma separated list of the following twi values: `WD` (Weak Disguises) or `SD` (Strong Disguises), listing all of those the investigation is affected by
+- Relevant Effects: A comma separated list of the following two values: `WD` (Weak Disguises) or `SD` (Strong Disguises), listing all of those the investigation is affected by.
+Leave this out if not affected by any disguises.
 - Attribute: An attribute which is getting checked for

 ---